Vamsieth/BillGenerator/README.md

 # BillGenerator
-Generates a bill automatically using c
+a simple c project that Generates a bill automatically.

 Generates a text file "genBill.txt"